When to Apply

 Students who apply during the Draw, Winter Quarter Waiting List Round, and Spring Quarter Waiting List Round can pick a tier level on their application if they have a housing guarantee year remaining.
 The tier level dictates the range of numbers from which a student's random application number will be chosen.
 Applications are considered in application number order so the lower the application number, the sooner a student's application is considered.
 Tier 1 encompasses application numbers 1-1000, Tier 2 1001-2000, Tier 3 2001-3000.
 Students can only use Tier 1 once and must use Tier 3 at least once during their Stanford career.
 Rising sophomores are not eligible to use Tier 1.

-Students who apply outside of The Draw, Winter Quarter Waitlist Round, and Spring Quarter Waitlist Round will not be asked to select a tier on their application.
+Students who apply outside of The Draw, Winter Quarter Waiting List Round, and Spring Quarter Waiting List Round will not be asked to select a tier on their application.
 These students are assigned a sequential number over 3500 depending on the date their application is submitted.

 There is no limit to the number of residences students may list on their applications.
 For a summary of available residences see the Residence Chart.
 For details about individual houses see the Housing Options section.

 For each assignment round, vacancies can occur anywhere in the system.
-Students are strongly encouraged to make a robust list of choices and rank their residence choices based on where they want to live, not where they think they may get assigned.
+Students are strongly encouraged to make an extensive list of choices and rank their residence choices based on where they want to live, not where they think they may get assigned.
 That being said, students should continue listing residence choices until they truly have no preference between those residences left unranked.
 If a student prefers 2-room doubles over 1-room doubles, they should list all of the 2-room double options ahead of the 1-room (regular) double options.
+Students using tier 1 should not assume that they will get a single room, a premier room on the Row, or even a 2-room double.

 Final Application Choice